mridang/serverless-highcharts/README.md

 ## Deployment

-Polyfill allows deployment to AWS Lambda with a single command.
+Highcharts allows deployment to AWS Lambda with a single command.
 Run `sls deploy --stage [STAGE]` to deploy the function.

 **Note:** If the `--stage` parameter is not specified, Serverless will default to `dev`.

 **Note:** The `NODE_ENV` variable is always forced to be `production` irrespective of whether the service is running offline or in the cloud.
-This is so that the Polyfill service will run in production mode.
+This is so that the Highcharts service will run in production mode.

 This will trigger output that looks something like: